himanshu2454/Kunteksto/docs_source/source/intro.rst

 Follow the `instructions for your platform <http://lxml.de/installation.html>`_ for lxml installation.

-Now that that is settled.
-The rest is easy.
+Now that that is settled, the rest is easy.

 .. note::